 Spoiler alert: TFSAs don’t work like that.

 Tax-free means you don’t pay any taxes on the interest you accumulate in your TFSA.
-Let’s say you invest $10,000 through your TFSA and earn $5,000 in interest.
+Let’s say you invest $10,000 through your TFSA and earn $5,000 in returns.
 Since the investment was through your TFSA, you don’t have to pay any taxes on the $5,000.

 But you will have to tell us how you earned a 50% return on your investment.
 Because that is amazing and you are hired.